expenseng/expenseng/README.md

 6. Run `php artisan serve` from your terminal and the app will be running on `http://127.0.0.1:8000/`
 7. This project makes use of Laravel mix, and so all scripts and stylesheets are in the resources folder.
 When you run `npm run dev`, they will be compiled and written to the `public` folder.

+### Tests and Code Consistency

+To ensure that only production-ready, properly tested and syntax error-free code is merged, this project uses PHP Sniffer to identify erroneous or error-prone PHP code, JsHint to identify javascript errors, and unit tests are run with PHPUnit.
+This means a pull request(PR) that does not pass all these error checkers or breaks any existing unit tests will be rejected.
+Convenience composer scripts have been provided to enable you run these tests locally before pushing your changes or making a PR, to enable you fix these errors first.
+You are encouraged to run all these tests first before a commit or before pushing new commits:
+- `composer run-php-test` to run unit tests with PHPUnit
+- `composer run-php-sniffer` to run PHP sniffer to check for PHP syntax errors and repair auto-fixable errors
+- `composer run-js-test` or `npm run lint` to check for javascript errors
+- `composer run-all-tests` to run all 3 tests (Note: this is the same test that will be run on CI)

 ### Frontend Developers

 If you are new to Laravel, this [quick guide](https://laravel-news.com/your-first-laravel-application) will help you get started.